RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 1. Final registration

-The preregistration will be announced by a call for participation sent to the RoboCup@Home JapanOpen mailing list and Discord.
+The preregistration will be announced by a call for participation sent to the *RoboCup@Home JapanOpen mailing list* and *Discord*.
 No qualification process will be conducted.
 All teams that have completed registration can participate.

 ### Pre-registration